gatewayd-io/docs/pages/03-using-plugins/01-plugins.md

 **🚧 WIP**

 There are plans to automate the [checksum verification process](https://github.com/gatewayd-io/gatewayd/issues/78), so that the checksum is [automatically fetched](https://github.com/gatewayd-io/gatewayd/issues/122) from the plugin's repository and verified before the plugin is loaded.

+## Plugin naming convention

+Plugin names usually follow the format `gatewayd-plugin-<plugin-name>`.
+For example, the [gatewayd-plugin-cache](https://github.com/gatewayd-io/gatewayd-plugin-cache), but the community can choose to use any name they want.
+The plugin name is used to identify the plugin, and it is also used to identify the plugin's version.
+The plugin name is configurable in the [plugins configuration](../02-using-gatewayd/01-configuration/02-plugins-configuration/02-plugins-configuration.md).

+We recommend that plugin developers use unique names with the `gatewayd-plugin-` prefix to avoid naming conflicts with other plugins.